Reachability and liveness in parametric timed automata: Introduction

 \subsection{About this manuscript}

-This manuscript is an extended version of \cite{ALR16,ALime17}.
-In addition to merging notations and preliminary concepts, and adding all proofs missing in \cite{ALR16,ALime17}, we extended these manuscripts as follows: \begin{itemize} \item we added more explanations on the technical parts; \item we modified the proof of \cref{theorem:EF-empty:undecidable} (our former version used a ``block'' statement in the 2-counter machine, as in~\cite{AHV93}, which some readers might find objectionable), impacting all subsequent proofs of \cref{section:reachability}. \end{itemize}
+This manuscript is an extended version of~\cite{ALR16,ALime17}.
+In addition to merging notations and preliminary concepts, and adding all proofs missing in~\cite{ALR16,ALime17}, we extended these manuscripts as follows: \begin{itemize} \item we added more explanations on the technical parts; \item we modified the proof of \cref{theorem:EF-empty:undecidable} (our former version used a ``block'' statement in the 2-counter machine, as in~\cite{AHV93}, which some readers might find objectionable), impacting all subsequent proofs of \cref{section:reachability}; \item we added the new Corollary~\ref{corollary:open-bounded-LUPTA-AF-undecidable}; \item we added several summaries of results (in tables and graphics). \end{itemize}